IS ROOFTOP SOLAR RIGHT FOR YOU?

 Solar photovoltaic (PV) systems, also known as solar panels, solar energy or solar power systems, convert sunlight into electricity.
 You can use this electricity to power your home, business or any other building.
 Carroll EMC is participating in 35.1MW of solar energy generating 77,384MWH of energy--enough to power nearly 5,300 homes for a year!
-This is part of our overall generation mix, so every member receives energy and benefits from solar facilities located across Georgia.
+The energy generated by our solar facilities is used as a part of our overall generation mix that supplies electricity to all our members.
+The renewable energy credits (RECs) generated by these facilities are used to support renewable energy programs offered by Carroll EMC.

 Distributed generation, also known as Net Metering, refers to electricity-generating equipment located at your home, owned and operated by you, the Member.
 This includes (but is not limited to) solar, wind, fuel cell and hydro generators.
 Carroll EMC will furnish, install, own and maintain a meter that will measure the cooperative’s supplied usage in addition to the Member’s generated usage to Carroll EMC.